projectacrn/acrn-hypervisor/doc/tutorials/using_vxworks_as_uos.rst

    You now have a virtual disk image with bootable VxWorks in ``VxWorks.img``.

 #.
-Follow :ref:`kbl-nuc-sdc` to boot the ACRN Service VM.
+Follow XXX to boot the ACRN Service VM.

+   .. important:: need instructions from deleted document (using sdc
+      mode on the NUC)

 #.
 Boot VxWorks as User VM.